 A bell rings at 11.25am giving the children a few minutes to walk back to class and if needed to use the bathroom and to have a quick drink.
-Once inside, they have a phonics lesson.
+Once inside, they have a story writing or written language session followed by a phonics lesson.

 A bell rings at 1.35pm, and the children come back to class for the afternoon roll and a story.

 The afternoon programme varies and can include topic discussions, art, music, P.E. kapa haka or assemblies.
-This term we go to the bike track on Wednesdays at 1:40pm or Fri 9.30 - 10am.
+This term we go to the bike track on Wednesdays at 1:40pm.
 Many children bring their own bike or scooter and helmet and we welcome parent help.

 Book bags (also called journal covers or reading pouches) and any notices for parents are put into school bags before children go home.
 Every day your child will bring home at least one book and a word caterpillar; please read the book with your child or listen to them read.
 Make reading a fun experience, e.g. when your child gets stuck on a word just tell them what it is rather than asking them to work it out.
 Word caterpillars have five commonly used words written on them.
 The intention is - seeing and reading the words regularly makes them easily recognisable.

 Parents/caregivers wait outside the classroom by the tables immediately outside Rooms 4 and 5 to collect their children after school.
 If it's raining parents can wait in the shelter outside Room 1 until their child is dismissed from class.
 Allow plenty of time to find a park, even if it means parking further away from the school and walking to it.
 Always cross safely at the pedestrian crossings and park legally at all times.
-Please don't risk your safety or that of children because of bad weather or because you are in a hurry.
+Please don't risk the safety of your's or other's children because of bad weather or because you are in a hurry.

 R-cards are given out throughout the day to encourage or reward Ridgway's school values: Responsibility, Resourcefulness, Respect and Resilience.
 We also run a marble jar whole class reward system.